AqduanCode/SomaticCNV-multiomics/README.md

 ## Contact

-For questions and bug reports, please open an issue on GitHub.
+For questions and bug reports, please  please send an e-mail to Helab (duananqi@fudan.edu.cn).

 ---